 The following papers are now available for download:

-- Vol 5, No 9: Rebecca Barlow and Shahram Akbarzadeh, Beyond repair: Ruptures in the foundations of the Islamic Republic of Iran NEW
+- Vol 5, No 9: Rebecca Barlow and Shahram Akbarzadeh, Beyond repair: Ruptures in the foundations of the Islamic Republic of Iran (285kb pdf) NEW